mathigon/textbooks/content/circles-and-pi/content_de.md

 ---
 > id: gasometer

-### Cylinders
+### Zylinder

 ::: column.grow

-Here you can see the cylindrical _Gasometer_ in Oberhausen, Germany.
+Hier kannst du die ersten 100 Ziffern von Pi betrachten.
 It used to store natural gas which was used as fuel in nearby factories and power plants.
 The Gasometer is 120m tall, and its base and ceiling are two large circles with radius 35m.
 There are two important questions that engineers might want to